bharath69848/100-Days-Leetcode-Challenge/Day-1/Problem_Statement.md

-Given an integer array nums of size n, return the number with the value closest to 0 in nums.
+<p>Given an integer array nums of size n, return the number with the value closest to 0 in nums.
-If there are multiple answers, return the number with the largest value.
+If there are multiple answers, return the number with the largest value.</p>

 Example 1:
 Input: nums = [-4,-2,1,4,8]